-In the case of the NYISO as delivering Party, the Cost of Energy shall be the NYISO final external time-weighted/integrated real-time Locational Based Marginal Price ("LBMP") at the external node associated with the Delivery Point (as used in the NYISO market system for energy exports from the NYISO Balancing Authority Area into the New England Balancing Authority Area, as such pricing node is defined in NYISO Tariffs and as summarized in Table 1), for the hour of the Emergency Energy delivery.
+In the case of the NYISO as delivering Party, tThe Cost of Energy shall be the NYISO final external time-weighted/integrated real-time Locational Based Marginal Price ("LBMP") at the external node associated with the Delivery Point (as used in the NYISO market system for energy exports from the NYISO Balancing Authority Area into the New England Balancing Authority Area, as such pricing node is defined in NYISO Tariffs and as summarized in Table 1), for the hour-real-time-interval of the Emergency Energy delivery.
+For purposes of this calculation, a real-time LBMP for an interval is set to \$0.00 if the real-time LBMP in that interval was negative.